U.S. Energy Information Administration logo

 Mining, production, shipments, and sales

-U.S. uranium mines produced 21,000 pounds of of triuranium octoxide (U3O8), or uranium concentrate in 2021.
-Production data was withheld in 2020 but 2021 production was down 88% from 2019 production levels.
-The production of uranium concentrate is the first step in the nuclear fuel production process, preceding the conversion of U3O8 into UF6 to enable uranium enrichment, then fuel pellet fabrication, and finally fuel assembly fabrication.
+U.S. uranium mines produced 50,000 pounds of of triuranium octoxide (U3O8), or uranium concentrate in 2023, a significant decrease from the 194,000 pounds produced in 2022 as no production occurred at White Mesa Mill in Utah.
+The production of uranium concentrate is the first step in the nuclear fuel production process, preceding the conversion of U3O8 into UF6 to enable uranium enrichment, thenthen fuel pellet fabrication, and finally fuel assembly fabrication.

 Facility status (mills, heap leach plants, and in-situ recovery plants)

-At the end of 2021, Shootaring Canyon Uranium Mill and White Mesa Mill in Utah and Sweetwater Uranium Project in Wyoming were on standby with a total capacity of 5,750 short tons of material per day.
-In Wyoming, one heap leach plant was in the planning stages (Sheep Mountain).
+At the end of 2023, the White Mesa Mill and the Shootaring Canyon Uranium Mill in Utah and the Sweetwater Uranium Project in Wyoming were on standby with a total capacity of 5,750 short tons of material per day.
+In Wyoming, the Sheep Mountain heap leach facility remains in the planning stages.

 Employment and expenditures

-Total employment in the U.S. uranium production industry was 207 full-time person-years (one person year is equal to full-time employment for one person) in 2021, a decrease of 8% from the 2020 total.
+Total employment in the U.S. uranium production industry was 340 full-time person-years (one person year is equal to full-time employment for one person) in 2023, a 73% increase from the 196 full-time person-years in 2022 and the highest employment total since 2018.

 Data tables and figures